jju/stubbl/teams/ravenouseagles.md

 The Eagles' [[Frediano]] received the kick and immediately moved into a cage while [[Sigfrido]] headed downfield.
 The Cogs withdrew from the cage, leaving Frediano to reform the cage to his left while Sigfrido headed further towards the endzone.
 The Cogs attempted to get in the faces of both ends of the potential scoring battery, which was neutralized, but then Frediano darted towards the sideline. [[venkata]] wrestled Sigfrido to the ground in the endzone, but he got up and out of the way for Frediano to be freed from a swarm to make the pass and catch.
 IC 0 - RE 1

 The second quarter began with a short kick by Sigfrido. [[Dragos]] got the ball to [[besz]] after Venkata opened up a hole on their right.
-After the Eagles swarmed back on the Cogs, Besz stumbled trying to get away from [[Ekua]], and wound up knocked out. [[Birgitta]] recovered the fumbled ball, but was then sacked by [[Anant]], who stumbled and lost the ball trying to get clear (this whole time Saxa was waiting patiently downfield).
+After the Eagles swarmed back on the Cogs, Besz stumbled trying to get away from [[ekua]], and wound up knocked out. [[Birgitta]] recovered the fumbled ball, but was then sacked by [[Anant]], who stumbled and lost the ball trying to get clear (this whole time Saxa was waiting patiently downfield).
 Ekua cleared a path to the ball for Eliott, who picked it up but was immediately pushed into the crowd by Dragos.
 The ball ended up at midfield where Sigfrido grabbed it, tossed it to Birgitta who made a run for the endzone, but tripped as she pushed herself too fast!
 Dragos couldn't get the ball downfield far enough and the half ended.
 IC 0 - RE 1

 The second half kicked off with a perfect defence by the Eagles.
 The Cogs headed to their left into the slightly less-threatening jaws of Ekua and Chikondi.
 Besz dumped off to Saxa, who darted through the center to make a just good enough pass to Dragos in the endzone.
 IC 1 - RE 1